nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-McGymmy (MG) is a **desktop app for managing diet and exercise, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+McGymmy (MG) is a **desktop app for Software Engineers who need help managing their diet, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI). <br>
 If you can type fast, McGymmy can log your diet and exercise tasks, goals and progress done faster than traditional GUI apps.

 * Table of Contents
 {:toc}